mothur/mothur.github.io/_wiki/remove.seqs.md

 The dups parameter is only be used in tandem with a namefile.
 By default dups is set to true, which means that if any sequence in a specific line of the names file is in your .accnos file all sequences in that line will be removed.
-For example, let\'s look at the following line from the esophagus.unique.good.accnos:
+For example, let's look at the following line from the esophagus.unique.good.accnos:

     65_1_2 65_1_2,65_1_23,65_2_1,65_2_8